vera-institute/ice-detention-trends/README.md

 Design and development: Neil Agarwal

 Writing: Noelle Smart

 Editing: Léon Digard

 # Acknowledgements
-Vera thanks [David Hausman](https://www.david-hausman.com/), and the American Civil Liberties Union (ACLU) for providing the detention-stint-level ICE detention [datasets](https://deportationdata.org/) acquired through FOIA requests which are visualized in this dashboard.
-Vera also thanks the following organizations for making available the supplemental ICE datasets Vera used to process the data and geocode facilities: Human Rights Watch, Transactional Records Access Clearinghouse, National Immigrant Justice Center, Immigrant Legal Resource Center, and the Marshall Project.
+Vera thanks [David Hausman](https://www.david-hausman.com/), the American Civil Liberties Union (ACLU), and the [Deportation Data Project](https://deportationdata.org/) for providing the detention-stint-level ICE detention datasets acquired through FOIA requests which are visualized in this dashboard.
+Vera also thanks the following organizations for making available the supplemental ICE datasets Vera used to process the data and geocode facilities: Human Rights Watch, Transactional Records Access Clearinghouse, National Immigrant Justice Center, Immigrant Legal Resource Center, the Marshall Project, and Will Craft (The Guardian US).

 Vera would like to thank the following current and former colleagues for their support and guidance on this project: Nina Siulc, Jacquelyn Pavilon, Bethany Costello, Kenny Lam, Liz Kenney, Karen Ball, Megan Diamondstein, Chris Henrichson, and Lizzie Allen.
 The authors wish to acknowledge the work of Dennis Kuo, who contributed to the development of the Detention Stay ID algorithm during his time as senior data scientist at Vera.